 Postdoctoral scholars are eligible for the UC postdoctoral scholar benefits program, academic photo identification card, and access to campus resources (library, recreation facilities, etc.).

 Each department or group prepares, not later than the second week of each spring quarter, a detailed, written evaluation of each of its doctoral or MFA students.
 These evaluations are designed to inform students of their progress and to improve communications between faculty and graduate students.
-Evaluations are discussed with students who may elect to add written comments before signing the copy of the evaluation sent to the Office of Graduate Studies.
+Evaluations are discussed with students who may elect to add written comments before signing the evaluation, which is submitted to the Graduate Division.
 A student’s signature on the evaluation indicates knowledge of the assessment but does not necessarily signify agreement.

 To be in good standing academically a graduate student must meet departmental standards including a satisfactory spring evaluation, maintain a GPA of 3.0 or the equivalent in upper-division, graduate, and professional course work, and must not have accumulated more than a total of eight units of F and/or U grades overall, unless departmental standards specify more stringent grade requirements.